The Interpolation Constraint in the RV Analysis of M-Dwarfs Using Empirical Templates: Results

 In the previous section, we demonstrated that the template deviates from the intrinsic spectrum even in the absence of measurement noise.
 Now we will evaluate if this interpolation error is present in the template when estimating RVs.
 To do this, we calculate the Z-score at each pixel after shifting the stellar model to the retrieved RV.
 The Z-score measures the residual at each pixel normalized by the combined uncertainty from the observation and the template.

-For each order, we compute the standard deviation of these Z-scores.
-In the limit where the Z-scores are normally distributed with zero mean, a condition we verify holds in our simulations, this standard deviation is equivalent to the square root of the reduced chi-squared defined in Equation~\ref{eq:chi2}.
+For each order, we compute the standard deviation of these Z-scores, which is equivalent to the square root of the reduced chi-squared defined in Equation~\ref{eq:chi2}.
 A standard deviation exceeding 1 suggests that the template contains additional noise not accounted for by photon statistics alone.

 We test this using an M9V PHOENIX model, simulating spectra across various sampling resolutions, including SPIRou’s native resolution, and varying S/N. Each test uses $10$ noise realizations, templates built from $100$ observations, and is evaluated on $100$ independent observations across all SPIRou orders.